Reviews 0 Write a Review!

 |SAT Score (NEW 1600 scale)||Competitiveness||Admission Chances|

 You will need above average high school grades to get into Spring Hill College.
 The average high school GPA of the admitted freshman class at Spring Hill College was 3.45 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as Springhill accepts 52% of students who apply.
+Even with a competitive GPA, admission to Springhill will be challenging as the school denies more applicants than it admits.

 |High School GPA||Freshmen Within Range||Admission Chances|